Skip to content

 Jack Roberts is a UK-based entrepreneur with a verified track record before the AI automation pivot.
 His earlier company achieved a Top-100 UK Start-up ranking and reached 60,000+ customers before he exited.
 He runs an active YouTube channel with n8n tutorials that collectively pull significant organic views, and hosts the Jack Roberts Podcast.
 These are verifiable public signals, not self-reported claims.

-The “$100K/month AI business” claim on his sales page is unverifiable — there’s no public revenue dashboard or third-party audit.
+The “$100K/month AI business” claim on his sales page is unverifiable.
+There’s no public revenue dashboard or third-party audit.
 But here’s what’s actually relevant: the claim functions as positioning, not proof.
 The real question is whether the blueprints work and whether the support is responsive.
-Both are yes, based on 30 days of testing.
+Based on member reports and the public feed, both hold up.
 His actual revenue is irrelevant to whether you can build a client automation from his templates.

 Citation capsule: Jack Roberts co-founded a UK start-up that scaled to 60,000+ customers before he exited, earning a place in the Top-100 UK Start-up ranking.
 His current AI automation community on Skool has 2,400+ members as of April 2026.
 These are the verifiable credentials; the $100K/month revenue claim on his sales page has no public supporting documentation.
 (LinkedIn, Skool, 2026)